Organizations that will actively support and engage in NYSPFP activities include:

 About NYS Partnership for Patients

 The New York State Partnership for Patients (NYSPFP) is a joint initiative of the Healthcare Association of New York State (HANYS) and the Greater New York Hospital Association (GNYHA)-hospital trade associations representing not-for profit and public health care institutions, including large health systems, acute and long-term care hospitals, skilled nursing facilities, hospices, and home care.
 Collectively, they represent all of the hospitals in New York State.
-Beginning in 2011, HANYS and GNYHA were the Centers for Medicare & Medicaid Services (CMS)-contracted New York State’s Hospital Engagement Network.
-NYSPFP also comprised key New York State health care stakeholders including regulators, consumers, clinicians, health insurers, hospital trustees, and others.
+Since 2011, HANYS and GNYHA have been the Centers for Medicare & Medicaid Services (CMS)-contracted New York State’s Hospital Engagement Network (HEN).
+NYSPFP also comprises key New York State health care stakeholders including regulators, consumers, clinicians, health insurers, hospital trustees, and others.

 NYSPFP Guiding Principles